 State Question 788 Information

-After recently being approved by voters, State Question 788 will go into effect July 26, 2018.
+After being approved by voters, State Question 788 went into effect July 26, 2018.
 OML has created this website to keep municipal officials apprised of current policy information and provide sample ordinances from municipalities across the state.

 Included below is policy information from Colorado and Washington.
 While these states’ marijuana laws are quite different, they can provide valuable insight.
 Additionally, Elk City has provided OML with their ordinance as an example.
 OML will continue to update this site as more information becomes available.